hashicorp/terraform-plugin-framework/docs/design/factories.md

 ```

 Which can then be used instead of the type the factory will return when asking
-users for resources, data sources, and providers:
+consumers for resources, data sources, and providers:

 ```go
 type Provider struct {